natzar/Stripe-Pad/README.md

 ## Contributing
 <a name="contributing"></a>

-[Beto Ayesa](https://github.com/betoayesa) ([@betoayesa](https://twitter.com/betoayesa)), looking for contributors!
 Thank you for considering contributing to Stripe Pad!
 You can read the contribution guide [here](https://github.com/natzar/Stripe-Pad/blob/main/CONTRIBUTING.md).
-Feel free to log an issue on our [GitHub issues page](https://github.com/natzar/Stripe-Pad/issues) or  [@betoayesa](https://www.twitter.com/betoayesa) is always open as well.
+Feel free to log an issue on our [GitHub issues page](https://github.com/natzar/Stripe-Pad/issues).

 ## Code of Conduct
 <a name="code-of-conduct"></a>

-In order to ensure that the Laravel community is welcoming to all, please review and abide by the Code of Conduct
+In order to ensure that the PHP community is welcoming to all, please review and abide by the Code of Conduct

 ## Security Vulnerabilities
 <a name="security-vulnerabilities"></a>